 Any individual or business that handles personal data had until May 28, 2018, to begin following the GDPR rules.
-A two-year "grace period" exists to ease the transition to GDPR.
+A two year "grace period" exists to ease the transition to GDPR.

-Some of the new laws GDPR enforces include:
+New laws GDPR enforces

 - Companies must provide the ability for people to view, download, and delete data about themselves that is stored on a company's servers.

 - If a company has a data breach, it must be disclosed within 72 hours of being discovered.

 A business found in violation of any of the new laws is subject to fines as high as 20 million Euros or 4% of the company's global revenue.